flinker-app/docs/docs/ifc-viewer-usage-for-power-bi.md

 For more information about the connector, see [Load complete IFC data with the Power BI data extension](ifc-viewer-data-extension-for-power-bi.md).

 If your report opens with an active filter, connect that filter to the IFC files by `Filepath` or `Filename`.
-For details, see [Load and filter multiple IFC files in Power BI](ifc-viewer-filter-multiple-ifc-files-power-bi.md).
+For details, see [Load and filter one or multiple IFC files in Power BI](ifc-viewer-filter-multiple-ifc-files-power-bi.md).

 ### 3. Apply changes